cdevxgen/cdevxgen/README.md

 🚀 *Empowering Innovation from Rural Karnataka*

-CDevXGen Technologies (OPC) Private Limited is a forward-thinking IT startup founded in September 2024 and headquartered in Tumkur, Karnataka, India.
+CDevXGen Technologies Private Limited is a forward-thinking IT startup founded in September 2024 and headquartered in Tumkur, Karnataka, India.
 Our mission is to bridge the digital divide by delivering cutting-edge software solutions from the heart of rural India.

 ---